lithnet/access-manager-docs/docs/installation/Installing-Access-Manager-in-a-Failover-Cluster.md

 ### 3. Configure the AMS storage volume online
 - Open the `Disk Management` tool, and bring the AMS storage volume online.
 Initialize the disk, format it, and assign it a drive letter (for the purposes of this guide, we will refer to the AMS storage volume as `S:`)
-- Open the `Failover Cluster Manager` tool, expand the cluster in the left hand side tree view, and select `Storage` followed by `Disks`
+- Open the `Failover Cluster Manager` tool, expand the cluster in the left-hand side tree view, and select `Storage` followed by `Disks`

 <img src="../images/Cluster-1-Storage.png" alt="cluster_storage" width="1000px">

-- Select `Add Disk` from the right-hand actions menu, and add the appropriate disk to the cluster.
+- Select `Add Disk` from the right-hand `actions` menu, and add the appropriate disk to the cluster.

 <img src="../images/Cluster-2-AddDisk.png" alt="add_disk" width="500">
 <img src="../images/Cluster-3-DiskAdded.png" alt="disk_added" width="1000px">